Taludas/Anno2205-NewFrontiers/README.md

 9. ## Overhauled Sector Traits:
     - <details>
-        <summary> overhauled effects of most available Sector Traits.
+        <summary> Overhauled effects of most available Sector Traits.
 Also included some new once and some of the once Annothek created for his mod.
 Details as well as weight chance can be found in the table below.</summary>

         | ***Temperate Region*** |  |  |  |
         |---|---|---|---|